Our guide to the most beautiful hikes in the Cairngorms National Park, including route descriptions and maps.

 The Cairngorms National Park was established in 2003, and later extended in 2010.

 It is our largest national park – almost twice the size of the Lake District – and is home to four of the five highest mountains in Britain.
 The park is pockmarked with 60 lochs and many more lochans (small lochs), along with more than half the surviving Caledonian forest.

 A quarter of Britain’s threatened animal, plant, insect and fungi species are found in the Cairngorms, some of which are endemic to the park.

 There are few lochs in Scotland that have a more picture-perfect surrounding than Loch Morlich.
 The foreground comprises forests fringed by beaches and backdropped by snow-clad peaks.
 Circling the loch is a very popular walk among tourists and locals alike.

 A circular walk starting from Braemar takes in the confluence of the two main rivers, the Dee and the Clunie.
 It then climbs gently through birch woods to return to the centre of the village.
-Walk and route.
+Walk and route with Walking Highlands.

 An unusually level walk in the Cairngorms, around Loch Muick on the Balmoral Estate.
 The walk provides stunning views of the Scottish scenery.
 You can also see Glas-allt Shiel house, built by Queen Victoria.
-Map and route.
+Map and route with Walking Highlands.